apache/storm/docs/cgroups_in_storm.md

 ```

 CGroup reports these as CLK_TCK counts, and not milliseconds so the accuracy is determined by what CLK_TCK is set to.
 On most systems it is 100 times a second so at most the accuracy is 10 ms.

+To make this metric work cpuacct must be mounted.

 ## CGroupCpuGuarantee